 Despite this, the prawn gyoza recipe I will introduce here does not use any pork at all, only plenty of shrimp!

-The Ultimate Guide to Shrimp Gyoza Preparation
+The Ultimate Preparation Guide

 The beauty of creating gyoza at home is the fact that you are involved in each and every stage of making—from crafting the gyoza wrapper to mixing the filling, pan-frying, and even creating your dipping sauce.
 The magic of gyoza lies in its incredible flexibility; the final dish can dramatically vary based on your chosen preparation method.